finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/QUIIME 2 Pipelines/qiime2_16S_bacteria_pipeline.md

 ---

-## STEP6: Analyzing Alpha and Beta diversities
+## STEP6: Analysis of Alpha and Beta diversities

 From now one I will prefer doing downstream analyzes in R. But here is the code to generate Alpha and Beta diversity metrics.